Iyan2358/Object-Detection-System/README.md

 • Increase `conf=0.45` for stricter detection, lower it to be more permissive.
 • Works with any YOLOv8 model variant (`n`, `s`, `m`, `l`, `x`).

----

-Once this works, you can explore object tracking, analytics, counting, or even voice alerts.